A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations: Completeness

 To interpret the symbols from this section, we let \( (\sizeInt{\asort},\sizeGe_{\asort}) := (\Nat,\geq) \) for all \( \asort \), let \( \funcinterpretcost{\afun} = \fatlambda x_1 \dots x_m.0 \) whenever \( \afun \) takes \( m \) arguments, and for the sizes:

-Hence, \( \sizeinterpret{\encode{w}} = |w| \), which satisfies the requirements of Theorem~\ref{thm:main}; the size of a tape configuration \( w_1\ldots w_{p-1}\cfgSep w_p\ldots w_k \) is \( k \), and the size of a configuration is the size of its first and second tapes combined.
+Hence, we satisfy the size component of the requirements in \cref{def:polynomially-bounded-int}.
+We have \( \sizeinterpret{\encode{w}} = |w| \); the size of a tape configuration \( w_1\ldots w_{p-1}\cfgSep w_p\ldots w_k \) is \( k \), and the size of a configuration is the size of its first and second tapes combined.
 We do \emph{not} include the third tape, as it does not directly affect either the result yielded by the final configuration (this is read from the first tape), nor the size of a word the oracle \( f \) is applied on.